 - Take a tasty treat and lure (leading your do with the treat) to the platform and up so their front paws go up.

 - Immediately reward and tell your dog how good they are

 - Lure your dogs paws off and repeat

-- If you find your dog is jumping completely up, then go very slowly when luring your dogs feet up to the platform and be sure to reward immediately as those front paws touch the surface and your dog will soon catch on.
+- If you find your dog is jumping completely up, then go very slowly when luring your dogs paws up to the platform and be sure to reward immediately as those front paws touch the surface and your dog will soon catch on.
 If your pet is still struggling try feet up on a step or somewhere they can’t jump up and transition back to your platform afterward.

 Training platform: Klimb from Blue-9 Pet products